 An individual designated by the practitioner, such as a nurse or secretary, may call in the prescription.
 The practitioner is responsible for ensuring that the prescription conforms to all requirements of the law and regulations, both federal and state.

-Amid avalanche of painkiller prescriptions, Florida moves slowly on monitoring - Article in the St. Petersburg Times which discusses the fact that Florida is one of the last states to develop a monitoring system to track drugs being prescribed within the State.
+Florida Moves Slowly on Monitoring Painkiller Prescriptions - Article in the St. Petersburg Times which discusses the fact that Florida is one of the last states to develop a monitoring system to track drugs being prescribed within the State.
 As a result of the lax medical regulations in Florida, "pain clinics" have sprung up throughout the state.
 Florida leads the United States in prescriptions for oxycodone, with most of these prescriptions coming from "pain management clinics."
-The DEA has identified the Tampa Bay area, including Hillsborough County and Pinellas County as the "hot beds" of prescription drug trafficking.

 Free Case Evaluation